mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 /apps install <DeployMethod> <ManifestURL>
 ```

 The `DeployMethod` specifies how the App is deployed.
-The supported values are:
+The following values are supported:

 - `http`
 - `aws_lambda` (serverless)